 Choosing the Best Sauce for Rice: But What Kind of Rice?

-Well, these sauce ideas cover a lot of ground, but there’s still more to explore – namely digging a little deeper into sauces for different rice preparations.
+Well, these sauce ideas cover a lot of ground and make for some of the best toppings for rice, but there’s still more to explore – namely digging a little deeper into sauces for different rice preparations.

 Are you making Spanish rice or maybe Asian fried rice?

 Are you serving fluffed white rice with roasted chicken or with a medley of seasonal vegetables?